ogmacorp/PyOgmaNeo2/examples/EXAMPLES.md

 The EnvRunner is a simple way to automatically create OgmaNeo2 systems for [OpenAI Gym](https://gym.openai.com/) tasks.
 It will automatically create the hierarchy and appropriate pre-encoders, by guessing reasonable settings.
 This is good enough for initial experimentation, but further control requires manual usage.

-## CartPole example
+## CartPole examples

-The CartPole example is a simple test on the Gym CartPole environment.
-It uses EnvRunner.
+The CartPole examples are simple tests on the Gym CartPole environment.
+The Manual one sets up a hierarchy manually, while the EnvRunner one does it automatically using EnvRunner.

 ## WaveLinePrediction example